volta-cli/rfcs/text/0000-volta-updates.md

 ## New Command Name

-Another area of critique is in the name of the new command. `volta init` Seems to fit the use-case cleanly, since it's something you will likely run once and then never need to run again, but there are other potential options:
+Another area of critique is in the name of the new command. `volta setup` Seems to fit the use-case cleanly, since it's something you will likely run once and then never need to run again, but there are other potential options:

+- `volta init`
 - `volta bootstrap`
 - `volta start`
 - `volta activate` (Has a clear collision with the existing command that is proposed to be removed)